lt3/nfr/README.md

 ## Citation
-See the [citation][CITATION] file for citing information.
+See the [citation](CITATION) file for citing information.
 Please cite that paper rather than the respository itself.